 - Failure to maintain a grade point average (GPA) of 2.50

-- Failure to achieve a grade of C+ or higher in a clinical nursing course after a prior failure to achieve a satisfactory grade in the same course.
+- Failure to achieve a grade of C+ or higher in a nursing course after a prior failure to achieve a satisfactory grade in the same course.

 - A documented pattern of unprofessional behavior.